Okay, here's the Reuters five-day rolling presidential poll.

 Well, you can't write your own.

-It's uh it's a federal issue.
+It's a federal issue.

-You can't, you have nothing to say about it.
+You have nothing to say about it.

 We don't need anything more from Congress.

-The legislation to build a fence.
+The legislation to build a fence, eight years old.

 The legislation that defines who's legal and illegal has been around a long time.

-We don't need anything Else.
+We don't need anything else.

 So how do you enforce existing law?